wlshepherd/Portfolio/README.md

 # Computer Science Graduate Portfolio :page_facing_up:

 ## Description:
 Hello!
-I'm William, a recent graduate with a Master's degree in Cyber Security and Technology from Cardiff University.
+I'm William, a recent graduate with a Master's degree in Cyber Security & Technology from Cardiff University.
 I have a passion for technology, with interests spanning cyber security, machine learning, computer graphics, and web application development.
 This portfolio showcases a selection of my personal projects, highlighting my skills and experience.

 ## Projects: :file_folder: